Mead High School (Colorado)

 Mead High School is a high school in Longmont, Colorado, United States operated by St. Vrain Valley School District.
 The school opened in 2009, with only freshmen and sophomores.
 It then expanded to include juniors in 2010 and seniors in 2011, graduating its first senior class in spring 2012.

 School colors and mascot

 Mead High School's colors are orange, black, and white.
 Its mascot, a maverick, is often depicted as a longhorn head.

 Unified Champion School

 Mead High School has been recognized as a Special Olympics National Banner Unified Champion School, a designation awarded to schools that demonstrate a commitment to inclusion through Unified Sports and other activities.
 The school first received this recognition in 2019 and again in 2023, making it one of eight schools in Colorado to be honored in the 2023 class.

 The Unified Sports program at Mead High School includes track, basketball, bowling, Unified Physical Education, and percussion.

 In 2023, Mead High School was included on the ESPN Honor Roll of the Midwest, an annual list recognizing schools that promote inclusive practices through Unified Sports.

+Demographics

+The demographic breakdown of the 1,174 students in the 2024-2025 school year: